johnbywater/quantdsl/README.md

 ```

 Discounting is a function of the `interest_rate` and the duration in time between the date of the `Settlement`
-element and the effective present time of its evaluation.
+element and the effective present time `t` of its evaluation.
 The formula used for discounting by the `Settlement`
 element is `e**-rt`.
 The `interest_rate` is the therefore the continuously compounding risk free rate (not the
 annual equivalent rate).